 Zeffy relies entirely on optional contributions from donors.
 At the payment confirmation step - we ask donors to leave an optional contribution to Zeffy.

-As the leaves turn and the air cools, schools across the country gear up for one of the most exciting community events of the season—fall festivals!
-These celebrations are more than just fun; they’re an opportunity to bring families together, spark school spirit, and raise funds in creative and engaging ways.
+As the leaves turn and the air cools, schools across the UK gear up for one of the most exciting community events of the season: the autumn fair!
+These celebrations are more than just fun.
+They are an opportunity to bring families together, spark school spirit, and raise funds in creative and engaging ways.

-Whether you’re looking for fresh school fundraising ideas, educational activities for fall festivals, or unique ways to boost community involvement, this guide has you covered.
-With 38 inspiring fall festival ideas, you’ll be able to create an unforgettable event that not only delights students and families but also supports your school’s programs and resources.
+Whether you are looking for fresh school fundraising ideas, activities for autumn fairs, or unique ways to boost community involvement, this guide has you covered.
+With 38 inspiring autumn fair ideas, you will be able to create an unforgettable event that not only delights pupils and families but also supports your school's programmes and resources.

-What would a fall festival be without pumpkin or apple picking?
-This simple and fun activity is a tradition for a reason.
-Partner with a local apple or pumpkin patch and give kids a fun activity outside school.
+What would an autumn fair be without pumpkin picking or apple picking?
+This simple and fun activity is a tradition for good reason.
+Partner with a local pick-your-own (PYO) farm, or arrange pumpkins in the school field, and give children a hands-on autumn activity.
+Look out for British varieties like Bramley, Cox, or Egremont Russet if you are organising apple picking.

 Setup instructions:

-Set up tables with some markers and other fun decorations
+Set up tables with markers and autumn-themed decorations.

-Create a timeframe for decorating after everyone has their pick
+Create a timeframe for decorating after everyone has made their choice.

 Required materials:

-Decorative materials like paint, glitter, markers, or stickers
+Decorative materials such as paint, glitter, markers, or stickers.

 Fundraising variations:

-Add a backdrop to your event for family or friend photos as a keepsake
+Add a seasonal backdrop for family photos as a keepsake.

 Setup instructions:

-Fill up some tubs with water and add apples to float inside.
+Fill tubs with water and add apples to float inside.

 Offer directions on where to place apples once retrieved.